colindomoney/ZeroOne/Documentation/Raspberry Pi.md

 Before booting the SD-Card it might be useful to follow the additional steps to configure and enable WiFi access upon initial boot, see below for further

 ## Updating and Upgrading the image

+After the installation it is necessary to upgrade and update Raspbian using the following commands:

+> \# sudo apt-get update \
+> \# sudo apt-get dist-upgrade

 ## Connecting the Pi to a Network